-Like most Southeast Asian natives, Sparkling Gouramis prefer soft, acidic to neutral water conditions (pH 5.5-7.0).
+Like most Southeast Asian natives, Sparkle Gouramis prefer soft, acidic to neutral water conditions (pH 5.5-7.0).
 They may do well in alkaline environments (pH 7.0+) but their color is lessened and they are very unlikely to breed.
 The live plants they love also tend to prefer acidic water conditions.

-You should also keep them in tropical temperatures (75-80°F) – the warmer, the better!
-And if you’re looking to spawn them, increase the temperatures even higher to simulate the hot summers of the region!
+You should also keep them in tropical temperatures (75-80°F) – the warmer, the better.
+And if you’re looking to spawn them, increase the temperatures even higher to simulate the hot summers of the region.

 While not super-sensitive to poor water quality, ammonia, nitrite, and nitrate should be kept as close to 0ppm as possible.
-Fortunately, live plants also help with this by consuming these chemicals as fertilizer!
+Fortunately, live plants also help with this by consuming these chemicals as fertilizer.

 Live plants are very important to Sparkling Gourami care.
 In fact, I’d go so far as to say you will have a much harder time keeping them without some plants in the aquarium.